Esoteric Orders

 The Cult of Mol-Imit - if it exists at all - is a highly secretive organization dedicated to the worship of the Infernal Queen of the Damned, and perhaps to the study and discovery of powerful necromantic rights that might allow for immortality as a vampire, lich or other powerful undead creature.
 Many speculate that the Cult of Mol-Imit is a myth perpetrated by the Order of Lisaea in order to justify their sometimes overzealous purges.
 No one knows where their temples are, what their symbols are, or how they organize.
 Even under torture, alleged members of the Cult of Mol-Imit refused (or were unable) to divulge information about the group behind its existence.

-The Eight Blades
+The Thirteen Blades

 The Kovstepovi Archaeological Society